wp-plugins/quick-featured-images/README.txt

 If there would be no filters Quick Featured Images would affect all posts and pages without exception!
 In most cases this is not desired.

-The implemented filters allows you to narrow down the action to only the posts and pages you want to modify.
+The implemented filters allow you to narrow down the action to only the posts and pages you want to modify.
 The built-in filters are:

-* Filter by **post type**: Search by post types.
+1. Filter by **post type**: Search by post types.
 By default all posts, pages and custom post types will be affected
-* Filter by **status**: Search by several statuses (published, draft, private etc.).
+2. Filter by **status**: Search by several statuses (published, draft, private etc.).
 By default all statuses will be affected
-* Filter by **search**: Search by search term
+3. Filter by **search**: Search by search term
-* Filter by **author**: Search by author
+4. Filter by **time**: Search by time specifications
-* Filter by **time**: Search by time specifications
+5. Filter by **author**: Search by author
-* Filter by **custom taxonomy**: Search by terms of registered taxonomies of a plugin or a theme
+6. Filter by **custom taxonomy**: Search by terms of registered taxonomies of a plugin or a theme
-* Filter by **featured image size**: Search for too small featured images
+7. Filter by **featured image size**: Search for too small featured images
-* Filter by **category**: Search posts by category
+8. Filter by **category**: Search posts by category
-* Filter by **tag**: Search posts by tag
+9. Filter by **tag**: Search posts by tag
-* Filter by **parent page**: Search child pages by parent page
+10. Filter by **parent page**: Search child pages by parent page

-New filters will come.
+= Your idea to improve the plugin is welcome =

 If you have any new idea for Quick Featured Images post your questions and ideas in the [support forum at wordpress.org](http://wordpress.org/support/plugin/quick-featured-images).
+I will try to take a look and answer as soon as possible.

 = Support =